python/devguide/developer-workflow/communication-channels.rst

 at `Planet Python <https://planetpython.org/>`__.

-Setting expectations for open source participation
+Setting expectations for open-source participation
 ==================================================

 Burn-out is common in open source due to a misunderstanding of what users, contributors,